bingjingjiayou/final_project/Readme.md

 ## 2，Conclusions：It can be seen from my PCA chart that there is no significant grouping difference between my main variable (donor_age_at_diagnosis) and covariate (donor_sex), and there is no significant difference between the main variable (donor_age_at_diagnosis) and covariate (cancer_history_first_degree_relative), It shows that the data of other groups are not affected by gender and family history, and their gene differential expression is basically similar.

-## 3,Known Issues:
+## 3,Known Issues:The main problems I have in this project are: 1.
+The processing of the original data is a little complicated, because the original data contains some data you don't need to remove.
+2. After selecting the data, adjust it to a format suitable for deseq analysis.
+The type is also complex, and various format transformations are required.
+3. The problems encountered in the process of analyzing the data are mainly caused by the characteristics of the data itself.
+For example, after comparison, it is found that my two covariates are not different from the main variable.
+4. Many differentially expressed genes can not directly reflect the association with the disease, indicating that further research and analysis are needed.

-## 4，My original data and data generated from analysis are put into Google drive, link:https://drive.google.com/drive/folders/0AMDuZxAiEanHUk9PVA
+## 4，My original data and data generated from analysis are put into Google drive, link: